-Typically FAA involvement includes participation by staff from multiple divisions of the FAA (e.g. Airports, Air Traffic, etc.) and multiple levels (e.g. local Air Traffic Control Tower, Airports District Office, Region, and Headquarters).
+Typically FAA involvement includes participation by staff from multiple divisions (e.g. Airports, Air Traffic, etc.) and multiple levels (e.g. local Air Traffic Control Tower, Airports District Office, Region, and Headquarters) of the FAA.
 Given that this NCP update recommends only a change to a compatible land use element of the NCP, the Airports Division has provided the most input and guidance to date, and is likely to be the only division that performs detailed review of this document.
-In addition, the FAA has recently delegated a majority of NCP review responsibilities to the Region, so review at other levels is likely to be limited.
 The FAA's New England Region office has been highly involved in this process to date, and has provided extensive guidance and support.